Skip to main content

 What is a plugin exactly?

 Users think ETS2LA is what provides them with self driving and cruise control.
 But actually it's just the plugins developed on top, this means that everything we've done, you can do too!
 This is our main goal with C#, ETS2LA should never die.
-Plugins in the previous python version(s) were heavily integrated into backend, this time the plugins mostly are the backend.
+Plugins in the previous python version(s) were heavily integrated into our backend, this time the plugins (mostly) are the backend.

 So what does ETS2LA provide plugins?